evilsocket/shellz/README.md

   </p>
 </p>

-`shellz` is a small utility to track and control your ssh, telnet, web and custom shells and tunnels ([demo](https://www.youtube.com/watch?v=ZjMRbUhw9z4)).
+`shellz` is a small utility to track and control your ssh, telnet, winrm, web and custom shells and tunnels ([demo](https://www.youtube.com/watch?v=ZjMRbUhw9z4)).

 ## Installation